Lawsuits challenge Oklahoma anti-protest law; riot charges

 The law was passed in 2021 to crack down on protesters by increasing penalties for blocking roadways and granting immunity to motorists who kill or injure rioters.
 It was among a series of GOP-backed proposals across the country aimed at cracking down on protesters.

-Supporters said it was prompted mostly as a result of a pickup truck being driven through a crowd gathered on a Tulsa interstate in 2020 while protesting the death of George Floyd in Minneapolis.
+Supporters said it was prompted mostly as a result of a pickup truck being driven through a crowd gathered on a Tulsa interstate in 2020 while protesting the killing of George Floyd in Minneapolis.
 Several people were injured, including one who was paralyzed from the waist down after falling from an overpass.

 The driver was not charged after the district attorney said people in the crowd had been throwing things at the vehicle.